Dr. Sanjay Gupta

 00:00:33

-Yeah, so I’ve been interested by this loads.
+Yeah, so I’ve been eager about this rather a lot.
 I’ve gotten a ton of questions concerning the blood strain pointers.
 So let’s begin with this, just a bit little bit of context.
 First of all, that is the primary time the rules have been up to date since 2017.
 Really necessary.
-And in the event you take a look at the United States as an entire, near half, proper round half the folks have hypertension.
+And in the event you take a look at the United States as a complete, near half, proper round half the folks have hypertension.
 Okay, so, I need you to have this context.
-These suggestions usually come from a set of well being organizations.
+These suggestions sometimes come from a group of well being organizations.
 Such because the American Heart Association, the American College of Cardiology.
-These teams meet and infrequently they are going to launch an replace in the event that they agree that there is sufficient new proof that calls for it.
-So once more, that is the primary replace since 2017 and so they thought it was necessary sufficient to publish this report.
-I’m gonna inform you what it says proper after the break.
+These teams meet and infrequently they may launch an replace in the event that they agree that there is sufficient new proof that calls for it.
+So once more, that is the primary replace since 2017 they usually thought it was necessary sufficient to publish this report.
+I’m gonna let you know what it says proper after the break.

 Dr. Sanjay Gupta